Blog

 6. Training and implementation

-Poor training can result in non-compliance with the SOPs and variations in how tasks are performed, inconsistencies and lack of improvement.
+Poor training can result in non-compliance with the SOPs and variations in how tasks are performed, leading to inconsistencies and a lack of improvement."

 7. Measuring effectiveness

 Determining the effectiveness of an SOP and understanding its impact on productivity and quality can be complex.
-Without effective measurement, it’s difficult to justify the need for SOPs or identify opportunities for improvement.
+Measuring SOP effectiveness is essential to truly gauge its value.
+Without clear metrics, it becomes challenging to demonstrate the ROI of your SOPs or pinpoint areas for continuous improvement.

 • Teams are more likely to use SOPs if you’ve made an effort: These days, rushing to jot down your procedures in a clunky word document just won’t cut it.
 If you make the effort to create SOPs that are fun to use, your teams will thank you for it.